 As a company, we’re committed to using our skills to make great things happen.
-He’s a snapshot of the impact we are having beyond the day to day of working with our wonderful clients.
+Here’s a snapshot of the impact we are having beyond the day-to-day of working with our wonderful clients.

 Work that matters